Changes to Condo/HOA Collection Laws

 owner before the account may be sent to an attorney.
 A sample notice is provided in the statute.
 The notice must include: the amount owed and the date(s) the amount(s) were assessed, the late fees (if any), interest (if any), and the total.
 The notice must give the owner at least 30 days opportunity to pay in full before the account can be sent to an

 attorney and before any attorney’s fees may be collected from the owner.
+The notice should be

 sent via first class mail to the property address and any alternate addresses on file for the owner.